joshbegley/nyt-latest/README.md

 `In this drama starring Kelsey Grammer and Julia Stiles as cardiovascular surgeons, doctors have one hour to choose a heart transplant recipient.`\
 https://nytimes.com/2021/07/01/movies/the-god-committee-review.html?searchResultPosition=8

-**The I.R.S. still has millions of tax returns to get through, delaying refunds.**\
+**The I.R.S. still has 35 million tax returns to get through, delaying refunds.**\
-`More than 35 million 2020 federal returns were waiting to be processed at the close of the filing season in mid-May.`\
+`Three times more federal returns than last year were waiting to be processed at the close of the filing season in mid-May.`\
 https://nytimes.com/2021/07/01/business/irs-tax-return-backlog.html?searchResultPosition=9

 **Homes for Sale in New York and New Jersey**\